Written By Marge Pistulka, Senior Specialist, Broadcast at Empower MediaMarketing

 The Race to Date

 The primary season started off with early races in Iowa and New Hampshire.
-As the traditional first primaries wrapped up, everyone looked ahead with anticipation to February 5th, also known as Super Tuesday.
+As the traditional first primaries wrapped up, everyone looked ahead with anticipation to Feb.
+5, also known as Super Tuesday.
 With 24 states participating, it was thought that a front-runner would emerge from both parties.
-After Romney dropped out of the race on February 7th, McCain looked to be the main front-runner for the Republican Party in terms of delegates and states won.
+After Mitt Romney dropped out of the race on Feb.
+7, John McCain looked to be the main front-runner for the Republican Party in terms of delegates and states won.
 The Democratic Party, however, was a different story.
-After Super Tuesday, Obama and Clinton were still neck and neck, making it evident that heavy campaigning would continue into later primaries.
+After Super Tuesday, Barack Obama and Hillary Clinton were still neck and neck, making it evident that heavy campaigning would continue into later primaries.
 Obama has now been named the apparent nominee.
-That being said, Hillary has not ended her campaign, but suspended it.
+That being said, Clinton has not ended her campaign, but suspended it.
 This means that she retains all the states and superdelegates.

 While McCain is the clear Republican candidate, Obama and Clinton continued to actively campaign until this week.
-Even the DNC’s decision to allow Michigan and FL delegates to be counted had not resolved a clear nomination until all primary elections were over with Obama the presumed nominee.
+Even the Democratic National Committee’s decision to allow Michigan and Florida delegates to be counted had not resolved a clear nomination until all primary elections were over with Obama the presumed nominee.

 “Superdelegate” is a term commonly used for some of the delegates to the Democratic National Convention, the presidential nominating convention of the Democratic Party.
 Unlike most convention delegates, the superdelegates are not selected based on the party primaries and caucuses in each U.S. state, in which voters choose among candidates for the party’s presidential nomination.
 Instead, most of the superdelegates are seated automatically, based solely on their status as current or former party leaders and elected officials.